Raúl Osorio

-Raúl Andrés Osorio Medina (born 29 June 1995) is a Chilean professional footballer who plays for the Primera División club O'Higgins as a defender.
+Raúl Andrés Osorio Medina (born 29 June 1995) is a Chilean professional footballer who plays as a defender for San Luis de Quillota.

-Career

-Youth career
+Club career

 Osorio started his career at Primera División de Chile club O'Higgins.
 He progressed from the under categories club all the way to the senior team.

-O'Higgins

 Osorio won the Apertura 2013-14 with O'Higgins, in the 2013–14 Súper Final Apertura against Universidad Católica, being the first title for O'Higgins.

 In 2014, he won the Supercopa de Chile against Deportes Iquique, in the match that O'Higgins won at the penalty shoot-out.

 He participated with the club in the 2014 Copa Libertadores where they faced Deportivo Cali, Cerro Porteño and Lanús, being third and being eliminated in the group stage.

+In 2024, Osorio signed with Deportes La Serena.
+The next season, he switched to San Luis de Quillota.

 International career

-He was part of the Chile U20 squad that played the 2015 South American Youth Championship in Uruguay.
-On the previous year, he was in the Chile squad for the 2014 Toulon Tournament which included U21 players.
+Osorio represented Chile U20 at friendly tournaments in 2014.
+The next year, he was part of the squad that played the 2015 South American U-20 Championship in Uruguay.
+He also was in the Chile squad for the 2014 Toulon Tournament which included U21 players.